Submitted by the staff of Adventure Books of Seattle:

 25) The Description - One of the big knocks on Kenny as a Cooper suspect has been the eyewitness descriptions.
 Although they varied a bit, most people thought he was five-ten to six feet, and weighed about 180.
 Kenny was five-eight and weighed about 170 pounds.
 Also, the hijacker had hair, while Kenny was very thin on top.
 But in her 2010 interview, witness 'Dawn J' testified that Kenny sometimes wore a toupee.
 Not on the job, she said.
 Just socially.
 She added she never saw him wear it again after the hijacking.

 Even with all these things, which only cover a portion of the evidence, we cannot say with certainty that Ken Christiansen was D.B.
 Cooper.
 When asked to put a number on it, Blevins has said he's 80-90 percent sure Kenny was the hijacker.
-He told Seattle KIRO radio that all the evidence is there for the F.B.I. to explore:
+He says that all the evidence is there for the F.B.I. to explore:

 "They could pull his Army induction records and compare his full set of prints to the ones they have in evidence.
-They also have a DNA sample taken from Kenny's brother, although they have never compared it to their DNA sample from the tie.
+We are also providing them with a full DNA profile from Christiansen's brother for comparison to the partial DNA profile they have from the tie worn by the hijacker.
 Or they could just pay a visit to some of the witnesses.
-They're still alive..."
+They're all still alive..."